 A bit over a year ago, we wrote a post about Battle Pass systems.
 Back then, this monetization mechanic was still brand-new with Fortnite the first mobile title to popularize it among players.
-Even though other genres slowly started adopting the Battle Pass as well, it was mostly left to Battle Royale games.
+Even though other genres slowly started adopting the same monetization feature, it was still mostly left to Battle Royale games.
 Now the mobile gaming market looks quite different, and you could argue that Battle Pass is here to stay – not only in Battle Royale but across the market.
 In this blog post, we’ll focus on trend & popularity data for Battle Passes and look at a couple of the most interesting implementations we’ve seen so far.

-Editor’s Note: This is an extended version of an article on the same topic that we published int Pocketgamer.biz.
+Editor’s Note: This is an extended version of an article on the same topic that we published in Pocketgamer.biz.

 The data and examples shown here are gathered from the GameRefinery service, which you can access here.
 If you’re interested in researching over 200 in-game features, their popularity, and implementations or checking out feature deconstructions of hundreds of games, you might want to pay a visit!